NoaTAU/Real-Unreal-Experiment/Getting Started with Base Scene.md

 * `ProjectInitializer`: performs calibration and setup on startup.

+### EyeTrackingTest (GameObject) (Disabled on default)

+A simple test setup to validate eye tracking.
+Includes:

+* A group of cubes with colliders.
+* A script that enables the red eye tracking sphere's `MeshRenderer` when the test is active.

+When working correctly, a red sphere will follow your gaze and attach to any object with a collider, verifying that eye tracking is functional.

 ## Usage Instructions

 1. Open the Base Scene (Assets/TAUXR/Base Scene/Base Scene) in Unity.